- News & Views

 “In London, new rules will mean new taxis and buses from next year have to be hybrid or better, but nothing is happening on diesel cars despite alternatives being readily available.
 Unbelievably, the government is still incentivizing consumers to buy brand-new diesel cars that are pumping out illegal levels of pollution,” said Paul Morozzo, clean air campaigner for Greenpeace.
 “If cars coming off the production line had dodgy brakes, you know the government would step in to sort it out.
 We urgently need to stop the sale of new diesel models until emission testing is truly fit for purpose.
 Better still, we need car companies to phase out diesel completely and concentrate on hybrid and electric alternatives.”

 Air pollution has been a hot topic within the health community for the past few months, with doctors, health professionals and campaigners speaking out about its devastating impact on human health, especially children’s.
-NO2 pollution causes 5,900 early deaths every year in London, and most air quality zones across the country break legal limits, and last April, MPs referred to the crisis as a public health emergency.
+NO2 pollution causes 5,900 early deaths every year in London, and most air quality zones across the country break legal limits.
+Last April, MPs referred to the crisis as a public health emergency.

 Air pollution can cause asthma in otherwise healthy children, stunts children’s lung growth permanently by up to 10 percent, and is linked to strokes, heart disease and diabetes in older people.
 Additionally, scientists revealed last week that one in 10 cases of Alzheimer’s in people living near busy roads could be linked to air pollution.